 Seeking Emotional Support after Disaster Hits

 During times of sadness, fear, and anxiety, there are many resources for emotional support available.
-If you or someone you know is experiencing distress or feeling overwhelmed by painful emotions related to recent events, experienced crisis counselors can be reached at New Jersey MentalHealthCares Helpline, toll-free at (866) 202.HELP (4357).
-A TTY line is also available at (877) 294.4356.
+If you or someone you know is experiencing distress or feeling overwhelmed by painful emotions related to recent events, learn about the mental health resources available for free.

 National Support for Children

 The National Child Traumatic Stress Network is a unique collaboration of academic and community-based service centers whose mission is to raise the standard of care and increase access to services for traumatized children and their families across the United States.
-Combining knowledge of child development, expertise in the full range of childhood traumatic experiences, and attention to cultural perspectives, the NCTSN serves as a national resource for developing and disseminating evidence-based interventions, trauma-informed services, and public and professional education.
 Visit their website to access fact sheets pertaining to how best to assist children dealing with trauma and loss.

 Local Support is Available